mmuneebrasul9-sudo/E-Commerce-Product-Intelligence-BI-Reporting-Dashboard/README.md

 Implemented custom tooltip formatting and dynamic header generation.

-Designed a custom enterprise theme utilizing strategic highlighting (#0284C7, #F9A16C) over muted base metrics (#CBD5E1) to guide stakeholder focus.
+Designed a custom enterprise theme utilizing strategic to guide stakeholder focus.

 ## Dataset Information
 The dataset used for this BI application is the Olist E-Commerce Public Dataset.